-Jewkes, et al (2009) list several reasons why there are such high levels of violence in South Africa.
-These include:90
+There are several reasons why there are such high levels of violence in South Africa.
+These includePoverty and social inequity are key drivers of violence and South Africa is an incredibly unequal society.

-- Poverty and social inequity are key drivers of violence and South Africa is an incredibly unequal society. - Dominant ideas of manhood: There is an emphasised gender hierarchy and competition between men.
+- Dominant ideas of manhood: There is an emphasised gender hierarchy and competition between men.
 Ideas of manhood are founded on the domination of women, and carrying weapons and the abuse of alcohol are part of these ideas. - Widespread exposure of children to violence promotes anti-social behaviour. - Widespread abuse of alcohol and drugs.
-This both increases the likelihood of violence and renders victims vulnerable. - Guns: legal and illegal guns are still widely used to threaten and kill. - Social norms that support and legitimise the use of violence are prevalent, and in particular, acts such as sexual harassment and sexual violence are perceived as normal by many South Africans.
+This both increases the likelihood of violence and renders victims vulnerable. - Guns: legal and illegal guns are still widely used to threaten and kill. - Social norms that support and legitimise the use of violence are prevalent, and in particular, acts such as sexual harassment and sexual violence are perceived as normal by many South Africans. - Law enforcement is generally very weak; legislation does not form a deterrent. - The response from Government to violence prevention has been very weak, and does not include social reforms.